jacobbergdahl/limopola/README.md

 ![Banner](./public/banner.png)

 Limopola is an AI interface to interact with various large language models (LLMs).
+It allows you to communicate with text, image, video, and audio AI through both chat and editors.
+Beyond that, it offers many features that the likes of ChatGPT, Google Bard, and Bing AI are missing (at the time of writing).
+Such features include the ability to remember conversations, setting multiple contexts (as in static prompts that get appended to your prompts), setting properties such as temperature, and starting conversations with one AI and continuing them with another.

+The name is a silly portmanteau of the words link, model, portal, and language.
+Limopola is indeed a portal or a link that allows you to communicate with a wide range of AI's.

-It is built with NextJS (a meta-framework of ReactJS).
+The project is built with NextJS (a meta-framework of ReactJS).
 It uses TypeScript for typing and Jotai for state management.
 It has a tiny SQLite database that is only used for one table of information.
 Most information is stored in the client's local storage.

-The name is a silly portmanteau of the words link, model, portal, and language.
-Limopola is indeed a portal or a link that allows you to communicate with a wide range of AI's.

-It allows you to communicate with text, image, video, and audio AI through both chat and editors.
-Beyond that, it offers many features that the likes of ChatGPT, Google Bard, and Bing AI are missing (at the time of writing).
-Such features include the ability to remember conversations, setting multiple contexts (as in static prompts that get appended to your prompts), setting properties such as temperature, and starting conversations with one AI and continuing them with another.

 Limopola is made to be run locally, but in the future it might be hosted online on a platform like Netlify.